 Focusing on getting the nutrients your body needs and avoiding sugar can go a long way to boosting your energy levels.
 A natural, balanced diet has many health benefits for your body and mind, including helping your energy levels to get higher.

-Sugar can deplete you of energy, so for most people, the less you eat, the better you’ll feel.
+Sugar can deplete energy, so for most people, the less you eat, the better you’ll feel.

 There are various things that can ultimately cause you to feel a lack of energy.
 It could be the result of a health condition, your diet, your lifestyle, or a temporary illness.